 We don’t realize how powerful words are.
 I love words.
 I believe that words are – like the Bible says – a double edged sword.
 You can heal with your words and you can wound with your words.

-24 hours later Kirk hit the ULIFT main stage.
-His media presentation had caught the same virus he had, so Kirk was left alone on the stage without is plan.
+24 hours later Kirk hit the UPLIFT main stage.
+His media presentation had caught the same virus he had, so Kirk was left alone on the stage without a plan.
 Simply with his presence… and his words.
 He shared stories of his troubled youth in Jamaica, of chronic illness and gang activity.
-He shared the personal wake up call he received when he first looked into the eyes of his new born son Kirk Jr. – and how every time he said, “I love you Kirk,” he began to also hear the words coming to himself.
+He shared the personal wake up call he received when he first looked into the eyes of his newborn son Kirk Jr. – and how every time he said, “I love you, Kirk,” he began to also hear the words coming to himself.
 He spoke of his own experience, but in doing so he spoke to the heart and experience of everyone listening.
 And then, as the crowd settled into place and buckled their seatbelts… Kirk lit the stage on FIRE with his poetry.

 Today I am shedding my limitations.
 Removing borders and expanding frontiers.
 Fear and failure can no longer flourish here.

-This was not your typical “poetry reading”.
+This was not your typical ‘poetry reading.’
 There were no tea cups, no lace table cloths, no velvet armchairs.
 And this was not a man waxing lyrical answers from the pulpit, but a courageous human living deep inside the questions long enough that his verses literally exploded out through deep veins of experience, causing everyone within earshot to reach for and claim possibilities we all yearn to believe in.
-The main stage arena was half full when Kirk started into his poem Pursue Your Passion, and it was pack to the brim, overflowing when he finished.
-Kirk Nugent had officially arrived to the UPLIFT community.
+The main stage arena was half full when Kirk started into his poem Pursue Your Passion, and it was packed to the brim, overflowing when he finished.
+Kirk Nugent had officially arrived into the UPLIFT community.

 At UPLIFT 2014, Kirk shared a glimpse into his initial arrival to UPLIFT in 2012 and the key turning point this moment and event catalyzed in his journey.